-The trailhead for Pictograph trail is located at the norheast corner of Little Blair Valley (GPS: 33.019697, -116.359904) The 1.8 mile out-and-back trail brings you to rocks where ancient Kumeyaay Indians drew pictographs thousands of years ago.
+The trailhead for Pictograph Trail is located at the northeast corner of Little Blair Valley The 1.8-mile out-and-back trail brings you to rocks where ancient Kumeyaay Indians drew pictographs thousands of years ago.

-If you continue another half mile past the pictographs, you’ll come to a site that was once an seasonal Kumeyaay camp and to the top of a dry water fall that provides an stunning view of Carrizo Valley.
+If you continue another half mile past the pictographs, you’ll come to a site that was once a seasonal Kumeyaay camp and to the top of a dry waterfall that provides a stunning view of Carrizo Valley.

-The trailhead for Morteros trail also located on the eastern side of the area, where Little Blair Valley Road bends around the end of the ridgeline that seperates Blair Valley from Little Blair Valley (GPS: 33.008830, -116.378245).
-A little over a half mile long, this roundtrip trail climbs to an area once inhabited by Kumeyaay Indians, where you can see a number of groves cut into a large rock, where the Kumeyaay used stones to grind seeds.
+The trailhead for Morteros trail is also located on the eastern side of the area, where Little Blair Valley Road bends around the end of the ridgeline that separates Blair Valley from Little Blair Valley (GPS: 33.008830, -116.378245).
+A little over a half-mile long, this roundtrip trail climbs to an area once inhabited by Kumeyaay Indians, where you can see a number of grooves cut into a large rock, where the Kumeyaay used stones to grind seeds.

-Blair Valley is secluded and the sky very dark at night, which makes for top-notch star gazing and astrophotograpy.
+Blair Valley is secluded and the sky very dark at night, which makes for top-notch stargazing and astrophotography.